 Basically, I was afraid that my dogs would die if I fed them raw bones, despite knowing that raw bones are part of the raw diet and would help keep my dogs' teeth clean.
 Plus, I was assured that my dogs would LOVE to eat raw bones, so I took some steps to make sure that my dogs safely consumed their bones.

 I feed raw bones to my dogs to keep their teeth clean by scraping tartar from the tooth and flossing between the teeth (as our dogs tear at the remaining meat on the bone), but that’s not the only benefit.
 Feeding raw bones also…

-- Provide a natural and fresh source of calcium.
+- add a natural and fresh source of calcium to our dogs' diet.

 My dogs eat their bones outside.
 Each dog has a space that they prefer for eating and I sit on the porch and watch them enjoy their bones.
-I did this initially to figure out what bones were a good fit and which were not.
-I also supervised this time to make sure Rodrigo didn’t steal bones from the younger dogs – he can be a dick.
-Today, I watch because I think it’s important for safety (you never know) and it’s wonderful to watch them being dogs.
+I did this initially to figure out the bones that are a good fit and which are not.
+I also supervised this time to make sure Rodrigo and Apollo don't steal bones from the other dogs – they can both be a dick.
+Now that we have a routine, I continue to supervise their time with bones for safety (you never know) and it’s wonderful to watch them being dogs.
 I love the sound of the crunch, I love when they zone out, I love that they love eating their bones.